-- There is doubt about the amount you owe (or whether you owe it). - There is doubt as to whether you can pay the amount you owe based on your financial situation. - An economic hardship would result if you had to pay the full amount owed. - Regardless of your financial circumstances, payment of the full amount owed would harm voluntary compliance by you or other taxpayers.
+- There is doubt about the amount you owe (or whether you owe it). - There is doubt as to whether you can pay the amount you owe based on your financial situation. - An economic hardship would result if you had to pay the full amount owed. - Your case presents compelling reasons that the IRS determines are a sufficient basis for compromise.